 Asbestos has been used since the late 1800s, whether for fireproofing, soundproofing or insulation.
 Although asbestos has been around for quite some time, the health consequences were not widely talked about until the 1960s.

 Asbestos makes a great insulator and on a job site where there are high stress equipment being operated, it is no secret that asbestos found its way onto the scene.
 Despite being exposed on the jobsite, workers are exposed at all stages of building.

 When they build the house they are at risk and once they live in the house they are at high risk.
-As a way to gauge what exposure construction workers may have faced consider this:

-- If the house was built prior to 1980s, there is a high likelihood of asbestos presence.
+If a building was constructed prior to 1980s, there is a high likelihood of asbestos presence.

-Asbestos-Containing Construction Materials
+Construction Materials and Asbestos

 Construction workers faced risks using most products needed on the job site day to day.
 Aside from being around the following products, construction workers often worked around high impact areas that disturbed the asbestos and caused the fibers to be released into the air.